How to Decide Between Gas and Electric on Your Sailing Boat

 - It is safer all round – limited chance of fire/explosions onboard

-- Avoids moisture and heat caused by gas cooking
+- Avoids moisture and heat build-up caused by gas cooking

 - Can be run directly from shore-power or, if you’re already living with renewable energy systems, allows easy integration